 I’m proud I was able to work with Alan Rich, co-founder and former CEO of Chrome River, whose leadership style and integrity I deeply appreciated and want to emulate in my own career.
 His emphasis on providing an excellent customer experience by having a stellar, world-class product made me excited about working there.
 I was also able to learn more deeply about what management styles work best for me, thanks to some great leaders.

 I was laid off, along with ~15% of other employees, from Chrome River due to a reduction in force directed by new ownership.

-From May 2018 to Jan 2019, and from Aug 2019 to Dec 2019 I was a freelance IT Solutions Specialist, working in the Los Angeles, CA area and later in Portland, OR.
-I served small-and-medium business clients adjacent to academia, meeting their needs in macOS and Linux issues.
-Additionally, I worked as a freelance photographer as well.
+From May 2018 to Jan 2019, and from Aug 2019 to Dec 2019 I was a freelance Solutions Specialist, working first in the Los Angeles, CA area and later in Portland, OR.
+I served small-and-medium business clients, and clients adjacent to academia, meeting their needs in UNIX-like issues.

-From Aug 2016 to May 2018 I was a Technical Support Representative Occidental College Information Technology Services in Los Angeles, CA, my alma mater.
-I worked part-time to full-time, during school and during breaks.
+From Aug 2016 to May 2018 I was a Technical Support Analyst, Lead, at Occidental College Information Technology Services in Los Angeles, CA.

 I have an A.B. (artium baccalaureus, Bachelor’s degree) in Philosophy from Occidental College, in Los Angeles, CA. I worked mainly in philosophy of language, semantics, metaphilosophy, formal logic, and moral psychology.
 This strong background in rigorous analytical thinking, combined with Computer Science coursework (Oxy only recently created a CompSci major) and my own technical background helped me succeed in software and IT.